Jahid101/Orange-Assessment/README.md

 ## Description

 [Orange-Assessment](https://orange-assessment.netlify.app/) starter repository.
-To run the app have to put in the environment files in the root directory
+To run the app have to put in the environment files in the root directory(if needed)

 ## Installation